-Sometimes I get really perplexed by some rookie mistakes made by big brands who rule the market for years.
+Sometimes I get really perplexed by some rookie mistakes made by big brands who rule the market of branding strategy for years.
 Well, what can I say – even the greats have their bad days.
-This phrase may be a point of justification for the companies who have decades of experience in design or marketing but still are featured in our article today.
+This phrase may be a point of justification for the companies who have decades of experience in graphic design or marketing strategy but still are featured in our article today.

 So, we are here to take a look at the worst branding and marketing ideas born by the leaders of the world market brands.
 You may say “Design is too intimate and personal” or “Design is too subjective” but come on, guys 🙂 When the company spends more than 200 million dollars for rebranding and then presents nothing but ‘meh’, or when almost all billboards in the city show the image of Hitler, then it’s time to reconsider some things.
 Intrigued?
 I know you are.